-If your business didn’t start out organically as an app or with an online presence you’re probably thinking about getting to that point.
-It’s hard to think of a business these days without an online presence, but for many smaller businesses getting started was the first phase of the plan.
+According to a GoDaddy/Redshift survey, 59% of small businesses do not have a website.
+It’s hard to think of any company these days without an online presence, but for many smaller businesses, getting started was their first, and it seems only, phase of their business plan.
 As you grow your business you need to think about getting your business online.
 To help you get going, remember these easy steps:

 If you don’t already have a domain name, get one.
 Research site names that already exist and find something both unique to your business and easy for customers to remember.
 Make sure it either matches your company name or at least the product or service you are selling.
 Domain names don’t cost very much and can be purchased on a yearly basis but are necessary to get the process going.

 You have a name so now it’s time to build a website.
-But what should you include?
+How do you find a the right platform?

 - Solve a problem.
 Don’t just talk about your product or service.
 Talk about how it can help solve a problem or be a solution for your customers.